Search RHCG Website

 Blood

-UE, cortisol
+UE, glucose and cortisol

 Lithium heparin sample after day 3.